 Prior to forming Lake Research Partners, Celinda was partner and vice president at Greenberg-Lake.
 Her earlier experience includes serving as Political Director of the Women's Campaign Fund, as the Research Director at the Institute for Social Research in Ann Arbor, Michigan, and as a Policy Analyst for the Subcommittee on Select Education.

 Celinda, a native of Montana and one of the political world's most avid whitewater rafters, holds a master’s degree in political science and survey research from the University of Michigan at Ann Arbor, and a certificate in political science from the University of Geneva, in Switzerland.
 Celinda received her undergraduate degree from Smith College in Massachusetts, where she graduated Summa Cum Laude and was recently awarded the Distinguished Alumna Medal by the College.
+The American Association of Political Consultants awarded her and Ed Goeas of the Tarrance Group, the Distinguished Service Award for Service to the Profession in 2011.

 "Celinda Lake combines strategic insight and personal commitment in every stage of the polling process.
 From the inception of a project…to analyzing the findings, I know I can count on Celinda and her team to get the facts that we need, interpret and explain them in a strategic way, and help us advance new ideas and opportunities for women and their families."